zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-google.md

-Not cultivated, I did not cultivate the Punjabis, I slept Bodhisattvas are not cultivated I do not cultivate the Aryan Eightfold Path I did not know the truth of suffering, I suffered Nirvana is that the cause of occurrence was not lost, and that I did not cultivate the path I do not know what to do with myself
+Not cultivated, I did not cultivate the Punjabis, I slept Bodhisattvas are not cultivated I do not cultivate the Aryan Eightfold Path I did not know the truth of suffering, I suffered Nibbana is that the cause of occurrence was not lost, and that I did not cultivate the path I do not know what to do with myself
 Do not do these deeds that insult you
 What is received is not created, it is not created, it is not humiliated.